 Ensure links make sense out of context

-Link descriptive words instead of URLs (web addresses) or phrases such as "click here" or "Read more".
+Link descriptive words instead of URLs (web addresses).
+Also, don't link phrases such as "click here" or "Read more".
 All users will benefit from knowing what is going to happen when they select a link.
 For instance, if you link to a large document file, users with a slow internet connection might like to know what is going to happen when they select that link.
-If the linked text is something like "View and/or download a pdf of the meeting minutes", users can opt out of visiting that link.
+If you are linking to a file or document, put the document type in parentheses after the linked words, ie: Meeting agenda (PDF).
 Screen reader users often browse Websites by tabbing from one link to the next.
 By listening to just the link description (linked words) on a page, screen reader users can browse through pages and choose the link in which they're most interested.
 'Click here' is NOT descriptive link text- it makes no sense out of context and should be avoided.
 Using descriptive text for links that makes sense out of context is also good for search engine results lists- if your linked text matches what someone types in a search engine, your page will come to the top of the search results.

 Provide headers for data tables

-Tables that are used to organize tabular data should have appropriate table headers (the <th> element).
+Tables that are used to organize tabular data should have appropriate table headers.
 Data cells should be associated with their appropriate headers, making it easier for screen reader users to navigate and understand the data table.
 Generally, a table caption should be used as well.
 Drupal, under Table Properties, offers a choice of column headers, row headers, or both.
 Also under Table Properties, Drupal offers a way to create a caption for your table.